Goaltending (basketball)

+In the NCAA and NBA, goaltending is also called if the ball has already touched the backboard while being above the height of the rim in its flight, regardless of it being in an upward or downward flight or whether it is directly above the rim.

 Goaltending in this context defines by exclusion what is considered a legal block of a field goal.
 In high school and NCAA basketball, goaltending is also called when a player interferes with a free throw at any time in its flight towards the basket.

 Effect

 If goaltending is called for interference with a field goal, the shooting team is awarded the points for the field goal as if it had been made.
 The team that commits the violation then inbounds the ball at its baseline, the same as if it had conceded a basket.
 In high school and NCAA basketball, if goaltending is called on a free throw, the shooting team is awarded one point, and a technical foul is called against the offending player.